On the Role of Search Budgets in Model-Based Software Refactoring Optimization: The multi-objective optimization approach

 \subsection{The Refactoring Engine}

 The automated refactoring of UML models is a key point when evolutionary algorithms are employed in order to optimize non-functional properties of models.
-For the sake of full automation of our approach, we have implemented a refactoring engine that applies predefined refactoring actions on UML models.
+To achieve such an automation, we have used the refactoring engine by \textcite{Arcelli-Cortellessa-D-Emidio-Di-Pompeo-2018,Cortellessa-Di-Pompeo-Stoico-Tucci-2021}, which can apply predefined refactoring actions on UML models.
 Each solution produced by our evolutionary algorithm produces a sequence of refactoring actions that, once applied to an initial model, leads to a model alternative that shows different non-functional properties.

 We exploit our engine to verify in advance whether a sequence of refactoring actions is feasible or not~\cite{Arcelli-Cortellessa-Di-Pompeo-2019,Arcelli-Cortellessa-Pompeo-2018}.
 In order to do so, we define pre- and post-conditions for each refactoring action, which are combined during the evolutionary approach.
 Thus, the refactoring engine checks the feasibility of the (partial) sequence of refactoring actions.
 When the latest added action makes the sequence unfeasible, the engine discards that action and replaces it with a new one.
 Our engine reduces the number of invalid refactoring sequences, thus contributing to save computational time.
 The refactoring actions employed in our study are briefly described below.
+Furthermore, for each refactoring action we provide a graphical example of the initial and refactored model.